The following information is provided by Car Accident Attorneys in Coral Springs who fight for our clients' rights throughout South Florida.

 The parts most frequently damaged in auto accidents are "crash parts."
 These are the sheet metal pieces that cover the engine and frame of the car.
 These may be parts known as original equipment manufacturer (OEM) parts or generic parts.
 These "crash parts" do not affect the safety of the car.
 The development of a market in generic parts has brought prices for care replacement parts down and saved consumers money.

 In general, if generic parts have been ordered for the repair of your car, this information must be disclosed.
 The car repair order should state that the parts are not from the original manufacturer and the warranty may be different.
-Many generic parts are made a the same factories as OEM parts as very OEM parts are actually made by the car makers.
+Many generic parts are made at the same factories as OEM parts as very OEM parts are actually made by the carmakers.

 Insurance companies that use generic parts guarantee the parts they use.
 If the part doesn't fit properly, the insurance company will generally put on an OEM part at no extra cost.

 Some auto insurance companies offer their policyholders a choice between OEM and generic repair parts as part of an endorsement (an addition to the policy that changes its terms and conditions) that includes other choices as well.
 Some always specify OEM parts for repairs and some use OEM parts for repairing recent model cars.
 A few states require insurance companies to offer generic parts when they exist and some require OEM parts to be used.

 Ask your insurance agent about your state and your insurance company's claim settlement guidelines so that you'll know what to expect if your car has to be repaired after an accident.

 © Insurance Information Institute, Inc.

 Insurance can sometimes seem confusing, and if you don't understand what the different types of coverage mean, you run the risk of leaving yourself financially exposed.
 Choosing the right coverage is essential.
 Sometimes having insurance is not always enough--having the proper insurance is.
 Here is a list of the common types of coverage